-The following are the units that the children currently learn within each year group and each overarching question:
+The following are the units that the children currently learn within each year group.

 Creating closed shapes with continuous line